ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-This test makes uses of string streams, which enable to capture and check the
+This test makes uses of string streams, which enable you to capture and check the
 output without actually writing to the standard output.
-You'll need to add
+You'll need to add an include file at the top of `tests/Matrix.cpp` for the above test to compile:

 ```CPP
 #include <sstream>
 ```

-at the top of `tests/Matrix.cpp` for the above test to compile.

 ## Compare matrices

-The last mundane operations you need to add are `Matrix` equality and inequality
+The last mundane operations you need are `Matrix` equality and inequality operators.
-operators.

 Add these to the public section of `Matrix` in `include/Matrix/Matrix.h`: